 Norway rats reach maturity within 2 months of birth and breed year-round.
 Females may have as many as 7 litters in a single year with 4-8 offspring per litter.

 Sealing gaps around pipes and caulking cracks around your homes are a good preventative measure.
-Although traps may be immediately effective, presence of droppings or other telltale signs, such as holes and bite marks on food items and hard surfaces, may indicate a larger infestation.
-Because nests are difficult to locate and Norway rats are known disease and parasite carriers, it is strongly suggested that you contact a pest control professional before administering a do-it-yourself treatment.
+Although traps may be immediately effective, the presence of droppings or other telltale signs, such as holes and bite marks on food items and hard surfaces, may indicate a larger infestation.
+Because nests are difficult to locate and Norway rats are known carriers of disease and parasites, it is strongly suggested that you contact a pest control professional before administering a do-it-yourself treatment.
 Find out more about rodent treatment options.